Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Bootstrap Based Inference for Sparse Vector Autoregressions

 \subsection{Bootstrapping de-sparsified estimators}

-Due to their regular limiting distribution, de-sparsified estimators can be used as a vehicle for statistical inference for sparse VAR(d) models.
-In this section we introduce a bootstrap procedure to perform inference.
-The basic idea is to use an estimated and sparsified VAR model to generate bootstrap pseudo time series $X_1^*, X_2^*, \ldots, X_n^*$ and to use this pseudo time series in order to infer properties of $ A_{j;r}^{(s)}$ by means of estimating the distribution of $\sqrt n \left(\hat A_{j;r}^{(s,de)}- A_{j;r}^{(s)}\right) $.
-Towards this goal, a thresholded version of the initial estimator $\hat A^{(s,init)} $ and a sparse estimator of the covariance matrix of the innovations $\Sigma_\eps$ are used.
-These estimators are denoted in the following by $ \hat A^{(s,init,thr)}$ and $\hat \Sigma_\eps$, respectively.
-To elaborate, the estimator $ \hat A^{(s,init,thr)} $ is obtained as
+Due to their regular limiting distribution, de-sparsified estimators can be used as a vehicle for statistical inference for sparse VAR($d$) models.
+In this section we introduce a bootstrap procedure for this purpose.
+Note that in contrast to the i.i.d. regression setting, in the VAR($d$) setting considered in this paper, the ``regressors'' $(X_{t-1},\dots,X_{t-d},t=d+1,\dots,n)$, i.e. the vectors $\{W_{t-1}, t=d+1, \ldots, n\}$ are not fixed; they are dependent random vectors.
+In order to capture the randomness and the dependence properties of these vectors, an appropriate bootstrap procedure has to be applied, which uses an estimated and sparsified version of the underlying VAR$(d)$ model to generate pseudo time series $X_1^*, X_2^*, \ldots, X_n^*$.
+This pseudo time series can then be used to infer properties of $ A_{j;r}^{(s)}$ using the estimated distribution of $\sqrt n (\hat A_{j;r}^{(s,de)}- A_{j;r}^{(s)}) $.